corycollier/corycollier.com/data/2017_11_01_t3ch_easy-docker-hosting.md

 I'm basically volume mounting my code into my apache web server.
 You'll notice the image name that I'm using is a [docker container of my own](https://github.com/corycollier/docker-apache-php).
 That container sets `/var/www/html/web` as the docroot.
 That reflects how my code actually works.

+Something else to notice, I map port 8000 to port 80.
+Apache thinks it's running production, but I stick nginx on the front of everything, to reduce load to apache.
+Old habits die hard I guess.

 Finally, I use a poor-man's version of automatic deployments:
 Crontab with a private key to git pull master every hour.

 ```
 * */1 * * * su -s /bin/sh nobody -c 'cd ~/sites/corycollier.com && /usr/bin/git pull origin master'
 ```

+That's pretty much it.
+I don't use a database for this site, so I don't have to do any database updates when I deploy code.
+Filesystem and caching handles all the rest of it.